Beyond!: Synopsis

 The heroes battle Space Phantom, who uses his powers to become Xemnu.
 After a fight with the others, Pym defeats the Xemnu form and the Phantom becomes Northstar.
 Pym, who tagged the Phantom with a tracer, takes the others into Limbo.
 The real Northstar is there.
 Back on Battleworld, Venom destroys Pym's gateway to Limbo, stranding the group there and demanding for the Beyonder to give him his prize.

 In Limbo, Firebird and Pym have a short romantic interlude, and when the Space Phantom comes back, the team threatens him.
 He teleports the entire group to Battleworld, where they defeat Venom.
-Suddenly, Pym seemingly uses a disintegration beam to destroy the entire group, and asks for his reward, and The Watcher appears.
+Suddenly, Pym seemingly uses a disintegration beam to destroy the entire group, and asks for his reward, and the Watcher appears.
 In truth, Pym has merely shrunk the group in order to draw out the "Beyonder".

-Pym asks for three wishes: to return home, to learn the true identity of the "Beyonder", who is actually an old X-Men foe named the Stranger who wanted to study humanity, and for the Stranger to stop his experiment and never repeat it.
+Pym asks for three wishes: to return home; to learn the true identity of the "Beyonder", who is actually the Stranger; and for the Stranger to stop his experiment and never repeat it.
 Pym reveals that he only shrunk the group.
 The Stranger initially refuses to stop his experiment, but the Watcher's presence causes him to reconsider, and he leaves.
 Battleworld begins to break up, but Gravity temporarily holds together the world and sends the group to the teleporter, back to Earth, sacrificing his life.
 The entire group attends his funeral, including Mac Gargan.
 The Watcher states that he was there because Gravity's short career would inspire future events, and story captions state that Gravity's story is not over.